Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 - training policies and procedures, employee handbooks, etc.

-- By no later than 1 June 2023, an existing employee who was provided with an English-only version of an employment agreement before 1 June 2022 (the date of coming into force of Bill 96) can request a French version of that employment agreement.
-If the employee requests the French version within that time period, the employer must provide it as soon as possible, at no cost to the employee.
-If there is a discrepancy between the French text and the English text of the translated employment agreement, an employee may invoke either text.
+- Existing employees who were provided with an English-only version of an employment agreement before June 2022 (the date of coming into force of Bill 96) had until 1 June 2023, to request a French version of that employment agreement.
+If the employee requested the French version within that time period, the employer had to provide it as soon as possible, at no cost to the employee.
+If there is / was a discrepancy between the French text and the English text of the translated employment agreement, an employee could invoke either text.

-- Please note that this requirement does not apply to any fixed-term employment agreements that expire no later than 1 June 2024.
+- Please note that this requirement did not apply to any fixed-term employment agreements that expired no later than 1 June 2024.

-Contracts entered into with the civil administration, and related documents will have to be drafted in French
+Contracts entered into with the civil administration, and related documents have to be drafted in French.

 - Exceptionally, this rule does not apply where the civil administration enters into a contract outside of Québec.

-- The use of French will also be required when a legal person renders services to the Government.
+- The use of French is also required when a legal person renders services to the government.

-- Applications for a permit or other authorisations will have to be drawn up exclusively in French.
-A failure to use French in dealings with the Government could result in suspension or revocation of a permit or other authorisation issued by the Government.
+- Applications for a permit or other authorisations have to be drawn up exclusively in French.
+A failure to use French in dealings with the government could result in suspension or revocation of a permit or other authorisation issued by the government.

 - The OQLF may identify businesses with as few as five employees in certain key sectors to which it will offer French language learning services provided by Francisation Québec, a new agency of the Ministry of Immigration, Francisation and Integration.